 “Sir, I’m going to need you to please calm down.
 Now, you said a plane exploded?”

-“YES!
-Not really exploded, it was more… eaten.
+“Yes!
+Not really exploded, though.
+It was more… eaten.
 The thing in the sky leaned over and swallowed it.”

 “Sir, this line is for emergencies only.
 You know that faking an emergency call is a crime, right?”